daisybio/epigen/README.md

 ## Scope

 EpiGEN is an easy-to-use epistasis simulation pipeline written in Python.
 It supports epistasis models of arbitrary size, which can be specified either extensionally or via parametrized risk models.
-Moreover, the user can specify the minor allele frequencies (MAFs) of both noise and disease SNPs, and provide a bias target distribution for the generated phenotypes to simulate observation bias.
+Moreover, the user can specify the minor allele frequencies (MAFs) of both noise and disease SNPs, and provide a biased target distribution for the generated phenotypes to simulate observation bias.

 ## Installation